tonystone/tracelog/README.md

 ## Runtime Overhead

-The **Swift** implantation was designed to take advantage of swift compiler optimizations and will incur **no overhead** when compiled with optimization on (`-O`) and `TRACELOG_DISABLED` is defined.
+The **Swift** implementation was designed to take advantage of swift compiler optimizations and will incur **no overhead** when compiled with optimization on (`-O`) and `TRACELOG_DISABLED` is defined.

 The **Objective-C** implementation was designed to take advantage of the preprocessor and when